learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-The following code makes the [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) request with the extracted username and password to the LDAP directory:
+The following code makes the [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) request with the extracted username and password:

 ```go|title=authn.go
 # ...